MS in Nursing

 - Learn from distinguished faculty who have firsthand experience: Our professors have worked in hospital settings and in leadership roles across the country and challenge students to apply coursework as real-world problem solvers.

-- Set yourself apart with an area of specialty: Follow a track that suits your goals, like one in Nursing Administration, Nursing Education, Adult-Gerontology Acute Care Nurse Practitioner or Family/Individual Across the Lifespan Nurse Practitioner.
+- Set yourself apart with an area of specialty: Follow a track that suits your goals, like one in Adult-Gerontology Acute Care Nurse Practitioner or Family Nurse Practitioner/Individual Across the Lifespan Nurse Practitioner, Nursing Administration, Nursing Education.

-- Get more value for your degree: With a competitive cost per credit, tuition discounts (10%) through educational partnerships and tuition reimbursement programs through their employers, students can save at SJC.
+- Get more value for your degree: With a competitive cost per credit, educational partnerships with various organizations and employers that provide associated students with partner tuition rates, and tuition reimbursement programs through their employers, students can save at SJC.

 Ready to take your career to a new level?
 Apply now.